ScaleAGData/Grassland-RILAB/GPP_EO_Model/DeliverableResults/CropSAR2DGPP/Training/FCOVERModel/README.md

 ---

 **Project Context:**
-This work is part of **ScaleAgData Work Package 5 (SpainSite Grassland)**, supported by the Horizon Europe framework.
+This work is part of **ScaleAgData Work Package 5 (Grassland RILAB)**, supported by the Horizon Europe framework.
 For inquiries regarding the CropSAR2D data source, visit [Terrascope](https://portal.terrascope.be).